1 Undershaft: Original proposal (early 2015)

-New proposal
+Second proposal (late 2015)

 In July 2015, details of a revised scheme by the new owners of the site, Aroland Holdings, were reported.
 The plans were for a skyscraper of 304 m designed by Eric Parry Architects.
 According to some reports, the design could be "modelled on Cleopatra's Needle".

 In December 2015, the new design was released for a tower of 294.6 m with 73 floors.
-Subject to planning permission, it was set to become the tallest building in the Square Mile when completed and the second tallest building in London and the United Kingdom behind The Shard.
+Subject to planning permission, it was set to become the tallest building in the Square Mile when completed and the second-tallest building in London and the United Kingdom, behind The Shard.
 A consultation process took place in autumn 2015.
 On 8 February 2016, a planning application was submitted for the development, with a decision expected to be made in September 2016.

 However, a revised planning application was submitted by the developer which reduced the proposed height by 4.66 m to 289.9 m, due to possible interference with the flight paths of the nearby London City Airport.
 Each floor was reduced in height by 50 mm and structural floor beam depths were changed.
 In addition, the level of the soffit was decreased and the viewing gallery height reduced, which was intended to be double height.
-Despite its height reduction, the proposed height will still make 1 Undershaft the second tallest building in London and the United Kingdom upon completion.
+Despite its height reduction, the proposed height will still make 1 Undershaft the second-tallest building in London and the United Kingdom upon completion.

-Following a recommendation by planning officers for approval, the scheme was approved by the City of London Corporation on 28 November 2016, with 19 votes in support and two against and given final approval by Mayor of London Sadiq Khan on 12 December 2016.
-The start date for construction of the scheme has not yet been decided, but building work is expected to be finished anywhere between six and 10 years from its approval date, with demolition of the St Helen's building currently on the site expected to take 18 months and construction of 1 Undershaft due to take between three and four years.
+Following a recommendation by planning officers for approval, the scheme was approved by the City of London Corporation on 28 November 2016, with 19 votes in support and two against; final approval was given by Mayor of London Sadiq Khan on 12 December 2016.
+The start date for construction of the scheme has not yet been decided, but building work is expected to be finished anywhere between six and 10 years from its approval date, with demolition firm Keltbray the demolition of the St Helen's building currently on the site expected to take 18 months and construction of 1 Undershaft due to take between three and four years.